-Its name literally means “smell of a horse” (it does smell a bit horsey).
-(17)
+Its name literally means “smell of a horse” (it smells a bit horsey).

-This name serves a dual purpose since it was said to bestow the strength and stamina of a horse on anyone who used it.
+This name serves a dual purpose since it is said to bestow the strength and stamina of a horse on anyone who uses it.

 Bacopa (Bacopa monnieri)

-Bacopa is another highly esteemed Ayurvedic herb which is used to enhance memory, learning, and concentration.
+Bacopa is another highly esteemed Ayurvedic herb that is used to enhance memory, learning, and concentration.

 Besides reducing cortisol, it works by balancing the brain chemicals dopamine, serotonin, and GABA.

 This herb is especially good for age-related mental decline.